Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 ncn-w003   Ready    <none>          20d   v1.32.5   x3002
 ncn-w004   Ready    <none>          20d   v1.32.5   x3000
 ```

+**Note:**
+- zone-id for each Kubernetes zone can be optionally prefixed with a site-init specific string.
+- For more information on adding prefix refer to [Enabling Rack Resiliency](Enabling_Rack_Resiliency.md#enabling-rack-resiliency).
+- By default, zone-id is decided based on the xname (1-5 chars) of the Kubernetes node.

 ## Setting up MPFD for Ceph nodes